Apple Cider Mimosa Recipe (easy, fun cocktail)

 No, you can use any type of sparkling white wine.

-Prosecco is great, as well as cava, and will cost much less than a good bottle of champagne.
+Prosecco is great, as is cava, and it will cost significantly less than a good bottle of champagne.

-Because we are using just a little fizz for these drinks and we are flavoring it with juice, I would definitely opt for a lesser expensive bottle.
+Because we are using just a little fizz for these drinks and we are flavoring it with juice, I would definitely opt for a less expensive bottle.

 What’s the difference between these sparkling wines?